-Yesterday, we announced the beta release of Logz.io Infrastructure Monitoring—our monitoring solution based on open source grafana, and the planned release of a Jaeger-based tracing solution.
-This article will dive a bit deeper into the steps required to set up a Kubernetes observability stack using Logz.io—collecting logs and metrics using Fluentd and Metricbeat and then correlating between them using Kibana and Grafana, all in Logz.io.
+Yesterday, we announced the beta release of Logz.io Infrastructure Monitoring and the planned release of a Jaeger-based tracing solution.
+This article will dive a bit deeper into the steps required to set up a Kubernetes observability stack using Logz.io—collecting logs and metrics using Fluentd and Metricbeat and then correlating between them using Kibana and the metrics UI, all in Logz.io.

 Step 1: Collecting Kubernetes signals